 I am an Associate Professor of Religious Studies at Ferrum College, a small liberal arts college in Virginia’s beautiful Blue Ridge.
 I earned my Ph.D. in Judaism and Christianity in Antiquity from Marquette University in 2014, and I live in Roanoke with my family.

 The focus of my research is on early Christian literature, but with an emphasis on “apocryphal” or “non-canonical” texts (i.e., texts that were important to early Christians but for a variety of reasons were not included in the New Testament).
 I have a particular interest in a text called the Protevangelium of James (also known as the Protevangelium Iacobi or the Proto-Gospel of James), which is a collection of stories about the birth and childhood of Mary the mother of Jesus.
 I wrote my doctoral dissertation on this text, and later published it as a book with Bloomsbury T&T Clark.

 At Ferrum College I teach a range of courses related to religion and biblical studies.
-Much of my teaching responsibilities are aimed at helping students fulfill their liberal arts core requirements.
+Much of my teaching responsibilities are aimed at helping students fulfill their general education requirements.
 Each semester I offer sections of Literature of the Old Testament (REL 112) and Literature of the New Testament (REL 113).

-I also offer a range of upper-level elective courses, including American Gods, Religion in Film, Studies in the Gospel, Life and Letters of Paul, Jesus and His Afterlives, Biblical Archaeology, Religion in America, Prophetic Literature, Non-Canonical Literature, Historical Jesus, and Biblical Greek.
+I also offer a range of upper-level elective courses, including American Gods, Religion in Film, Studies in the Gospel, Life and Letters of Paul, Jesus and His Afterlives, Biblical Archaeology, Prophetic Literature, Non-Canonical Literature, Historical Jesus, and Biblical Greek.